heathermiller/dist-prog-book/chapter/1/gRPC.md

 <p align="center">
   <img src="figures/grpc-googleapis.png" /><br>
-  <em>Figure 7: The public Google APIs have been updated for gRPC, and be found at <em><a href="https://github.com/googleapis/googleapis/tree/master/google">https://github.com/googleapis/googleapis/tree/master/google</a></em>
+  <em>Figure 7: The public Google APIs have been updated for gRPC, and be found at <a href="https://github.com/googleapis/googleapis/tree/master/google">https://github.com/googleapis/googleapis/tree/master/google</a></em>
 </p>